June 20, 2019

 Accurately gauging the “reasonableness” of the algorithms requires a method to inform callers and called parties when a call was blocked.
 For called parties, this can be easily accomplished by the carrier listing all the blocked calls to the called party on a website.
 Similar to an email spam folder, the called party could check this periodically to ensure the algorithm is effective.
 Wanted calls that were blocked could be indicated to the carrier as “wanted” by the called party.
 Callers could be informed by the carrier routing each blocked call to a network intercept, wherein an announcement informs the caller that their call was blocked.
 The announcement could inform the caller of a telephone number or website to inform the analytics provider of the alleged erroneous blocking.

-The analytics provider could collect this information from the caller and the called party to fine tune their analytics algorithm.
+The analytics provider could collect this information from the caller and the called party to fine-tune their analytics algorithm.
 In theory, this input should allow a carrier to improve their analytics algorithm over time.
 In fact, a reducing trend of complaints would support the argument that the analytics were “reasonable.”
-The FCC should mandate that each voice service provider must report this data quarterly, so that the FCC would know the relative effectiveness of the analytics algorithms from one carrier to another.
+The FCC should mandate that each voice service provider must report this data quarterly so that the FCC would know the relative effectiveness of the analytics algorithms from one carrier to another.
 A carrier with a relatively high number of complaints would be an outlier, and their analytics algorithm could be viewed as being “unreasonable.”

-If carriers are allowed to block calls in the manner outlined by the Commission, it should mandate both callers and called parties be informed about each call being blocked, and both should have a means to inform the carrier that a mistake was made.
+If carriers are allowed to block calls in the manner outlined by the Commission, it should mandate both callers and called parties to be informed about each call being blocked, and both should have the means to inform the carrier that a mistake was made.
 These inputs will serve as useful data to the Commission in evaluating whether the analytics are “reasonable” and will avoid the Commission from attempting to address the proprietary operation of each analytics algorithm.
 No doubt if Justice Stewart were to use this basis to opine as to whether an analytics algorithm was reasonable, he would reiterate that “I know it when I see it.”

 The opinions presented here are those of Karl Koster, and not necessarily those of Noble Systems.
 The contents should not be construed as legal advice nor as comments reflecting any regulatory position of Noble Systems.